-In her famous essay, "Some Aspects of the Grotesque in Southern Literature," O'Connor identifies some characteristics of Southern writers that very much apply to how her own work ought to be read:

-"In these grotesque works, we find that the writer has made alive some experience which we are not accustomed to observe every day, or which the ordinary man may never experience in his ordinary life.
-Yet the characters in these novels are alive in spite of these things.
-They have an inner coherence, if not always a coherence to their social framework.
-Their fictional qualities lean away from typical social patterns, toward mystery and the unexpected.
-It is this kind of realism that I want to consider."
+In her famous essay, "Some Aspects of the Grotesque in Southern Literature," O'Connor identifies some characteristics of Southern writers that very much apply to how her own wor Houghton Mifflin e writer has made alive some experience every day, or which the ordinary man may e characters in these novels are alive in oherence, if not always a coherence to ities lean away from typical social patterns, toward mystery and the unexpected.
+It is kind of realism that I want to consider."